This past summer I had the opportunity to sample some lovely locally-produced plant mylk. I loved playing and making new recipes with it.

 If the smoothie seems too thin for my liking to serve as a bowl, I’ll add 1/4 to 1/2 cup more frozen fruit or a teaspoon of flax or chia to help thicken it up to taste.
 Adding flax or chia post-blending is helpful too, especially if the bowl is left to stand for a bit.

 Smoothie bowls also don’t have to be overly complicated and don’t need 70 ingredients to be impressive!
 I loved using Hippie Mylk to make this simple but so satisfying White Chocolate Cherry Bomb Smoothie Bowl – so much so that I even added the recipe to the 3rd edition of my holiday recipe ebook!
+Get a copy of my ebook below or visit the Shop tab.

 You can get a peek at this chill brunch-ready recipe right here.
 Then just try to get “Cherry Bomb” by The Runaways out of your head after making it.